 Natural flood prevention supported by soil biodiversity is more economical than traditional infrastructure.
 Preserving wetlands and riparian zones saves money on engineered structures.

-These natural solutions also improve water quality, support biodiversity, and offer recreational opportunities.
+These natural solutions helps in conservation efforts such as water conservation and also improve water quality, support biodiversity, and offer recreational opportunities.

 Human Health and Biodiversity